tpreilly4/brew-master/README.md

 Ideally, this project will serve as the backend for a future web applications that will allow users to review the craft beers that they drink, and view data coming from other users.
 As I learn more, things will definitely change.

 ## Current Project Status
-* Connects to local MySQL Database and returns empty DB table 'beer' through GET endpoint /brewdata/all
+* Can GET all Beer objects in DB through URL: /brewdata/all
-* Can POST Beer objects to database through url /brewdata/addbeer
+* Can POST Beer objects to database through URL: /brewdata/addbeer
 * Can GET single Beer object through url /brewdata/onebeer by passing id in encoded url (ie. /brewdata/addbeer?id=1)
+* Can DELETE single Beer object through url /brewdata/removebeer by passing id in encoded url (ie. /brewdata/addbeer?id=1)
 * Must have gradle installed.
 Must have JDK 1.8 or newer.
 Use command ./gradlew bootRun to run.
 * You can add values to 'beer' table manually via MySQL shell, but POST's are not yet functional.
 To be continued.